The runtime architecture, in one line:

 The graph is multi-scope: the same concept can resolve differently at

 global,datastore,persona, anduserscope.
-Multi-vector embeddings (one for the formal definition, one for observed usage, one combined) ground each concept against language as it is actually used in the business. -
+Multi-vector embeddings (one for the formal definition, one for observed usage, one combined) ground each concept against language as it is actually used in the business.
+See the architecture documentation for the engineering reference. -

 Resolve